 A critical illness plan gives a lump sum payout upon diagnosis of a life-threatening illness such as cancer or heart disease.
 You are free to use the money as you wish, be it to cover the cost of surgery, or to continue paying the bills while you take a break from work to focus on recovery.

-While many plans give a one-time payout for diagnosis of critical illness, Aviva’s My MultiPay Critical Illness Plan gives multiple payouts for critical illness even at the early stage.
-The plan offers a total benefit payout of up to 600%* of the chosen sum assured.
-Premiums are waived upon diagnosis of severe stage critical illness so individuals don’t have to think about additional costs while they are on the road to recovery.
+While many plans give a one-time payout for diagnosis of critical illness, Aviva’s My MultiPay Critical Illness Plan gives multiple payouts for different severities of critical illnesses and when specified critical illnesses recur, up to a total of 900%* of the Sum Assured.
+Premiums are waived when 300% of the Sum Assured or more is paid out for critical illnesses, so individuals don’t have to think about additional costs while they are on the road to recovery.

-*Terms and conditions apply.
-Please refer to Product Summary for full details
+*Policy terms and conditions apply.
+Please refer to Product Brochure for more details